wavebeem/bread-n-butter/docs/tutorial.md

 // We have to use lazy here because `number` and `array` aren't defined yet const expression = bnb.lazy(() => {
   return number.or(array);
-});
+  // NOTE: You can use bnb.choice(...parsers) if you have several parsers });

 const number = bnb.match(/[0-9]+/).map(Number);